optus23/Game-Tutorial---Research-Project/docs/index.md

 Tutorials are probably one of the most important things in the experience of your game, and guess what...
 NOBODY CARES!!
 Well, that's not true at all, there is games like Half life2, Mario, Megman, Spiderman that cares a lot, but we are gonna speak about it later.

-The principal reason why a lot of companies fail desining Tutorials is because their Production Plan is basically centered in other tasks and are not taken into account at How Teach Player.
-Is soo easy to put a Pop-up that tell player how to play, but not effective at all.
+The principal reason why a lot of companies fail desining Tutorials is because their Production Plan is basically centered in other tasks and are not taken into account at How to Teach Player and at the end, designers don't have time to think and design a good tutorial.
+Is soo easy to put a Pop-up that tells how to play, but is not effective at all.
 So if we put the tutorial design at the beggin of the Gantt Chart, your duties will be think how the level are going to be designed to create a system to teach player without stop the gameplay.

 Look at this:
 (place picture about popups)